 Mongoliants were once humans, but have now become the most heinous of mutants.
 No two Mongoliants look alike, though their general hunched-over figures and deformed appearance is universal.

 Mongoliants are, generally speaking, quite stupid, making use of only the most primitive tools.
-Some few Mongoliant groups have managed to figure out more advanced technology, however, and use this newfound knowledge (and newfound egotism) to conquer other, meeker races for consumption or booty.
+Some few Mongoliant communities have managed to figure out more advanced technology, however, and use this newfound knowledge (and newfound egotism) to conquer other, meeker races for consumption or booty.
 No groups of Mongoliants are known to foster kindness or respect for other communities.

 Here are their game stats: